xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 Three layers of  implementation:
 - Interface Controller
-	- check validity of user input paramters & setting files
+	- Check validity of user input paramters & setting files
-	- use file management to check validity of input and output files
+	- Implement functions in file management to check validity of input and output files
-	-
+	- Implement execute functions in
 - File Management
 	- check validity of input and output files
 - Execute Function